delawaremathguy/ShoppingList17/README.md

 * The shopping list has a "share" icon in the navigation bar that will bring up a share sheet, so that you can send off a copy of your list by email, text, or social media.

 * The list of locations always shows a special location to mean that "I don't really know where this item is yet, but I'll figure it out at the store."
-This **Unknown Location** always appears last in the list of Locations, so shopping items with this unknown location will come at the bottom of the shopping list.
+This **Unknown Location** always appears last in the list of Locations, and is the default location to which to associate a new item.
+(The unknown location will come at the end of the shopping list.)

 * What happens to Items at a Location when the Location is deleted?
 The Items are not deleted, but are moved to the Unknown Location.

+### App Architecture Notes

+The SwiftData container is organized into models named `Item` and `Location`.
+A single Location is associated with (has a `@Relationship` to) many Items.

+This app represents a basic, @Query-driven SwiftUI app structure, with very few hints of MVVM scattered about.  in particular, the `ModelContext` class has been extended with methods to support adding model objects, to help out with lookups of objects, and to find/manage the unknown location (identified by its `position`).

-## What Should You do with this Project?
+## What Can You do with this Project?

 If you would like to test out this app and decide if it might be of interest to you: